FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 Discussion:

+Alternatively,
+{::comment}

+    [MB92]: To what?

+    [VP]: Subsections on quantities and interfaces should mention equivalent representations.
+          Then reformulate this.

+    [MK]: TODO
+{:/comment}
-Alternatively, the Search Result can be implemented as an ordered list of the Goal Result instances, matching the order of Search Goal instances.
+the Search Result can be implemented as an ordered list of the Goal Result instances, matching the order of Search Goal instances.

 The Search Result (as a mapping)